The best Black Friday sales to shop from toys to tech gadgets and more

 - If you have laundry, you need a washing machine.
 This stackable front-load model is on sale for 26% off.

-- These Sennheiser MOMENTUM On-Ear Headphones provide immersive, crisp and noise-cancelling audio, now at 50% off.
+- These Sennheiser MOMENTUM On-Ear Headphones provide immersive, crisp and noise-canceling audio, now at 50% off.

 Samsung smart refrigerator and other Black Friday deals on Home Depot